dbiservices/yak/README.md

 ## Principles

+The YaK is based on the following principles:

 - **No lock-in:** The YaK Core is, and will stay entirely open source.
 - **Extensibility:** add support for any cloud providers.
 - **Modularity:** add components to operate any third-party software (Oracle, PostgreSQL, etc.).